botesjuan/botesjuan.github.io/_posts/2026-05-23-red-team-kill-chain-story.md

 The rules were clear.
 A full security monitoring stack was watching, Elastic EDR recording every process, Sysmon logging every pipe and thread, Windows Defender scanning every file.
 Getting caught would cost points.
 Getting caught on the wrong machine would end the engagement immediately.

-The objective, obtain a single low privilege user account named **Angela**, and use it, through whatever gaps existed in the architecture, to reach a locked file server in the secure storage vault and prove access by writing a "flag" file to its hard drive.
+The objective, obtain a single low <span class="cyan">privilege</span> user account named **Angela**, and use it, through whatever gaps existed in the architecture, to reach a locked file server in the secure storage vault and prove access by writing a "flag" file to its hard drive.
 Proving the possibility of ransomware deployment.

 The command and control (<span class="kw">C2</span>) communication path did not yet exist.
 The <span class="kw">C2</span> chain of malware beacons would have to be built, hop by hop, identity by identity, to reach the crown jewels.